Okitipupa: Government of Okitipupa

 Government of Ondo State is in practice of some responsibility of county governments, such as the Government of Okitipupa.
 The Government of Okitipupa provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, health care, and social services, clean environment, diversified and sustainable water supply, provide medical services or emergency medical services.
 In addition the County serves as the local government for all unincorporated areas.

 Geography

 Ikale occupies a large area along the southwestern part of Ondo state and, sharing land borders with Ilaje Local Government to the south; Edo state to the east Ogun State the west; and Ondo Local Government to the north.
 It has an area of 803 km2 and a population of 233,565 as at 2006 census.
 The postal code of the area is 350.

+Climate

+Okitipupa, located near the coast, experiences a humid tropical climate with one of the highest rainfall totals in the state.
+Rainfall is concentrated from April to October, while the dry season remains warm and moderately humid.